mailjet/mailjetBundle/README.md

 * Functionnal tests
 * handle when user changes email
 * Bulletproof webhook handler
-* Specific config for transactionnal client (call, options)
+* DataCollector for transactionnal client
 * Other features like Campaigns, stats, ...

 ## Contributing